 Online GED testing costs $36 per subject test as well, so $144 for the complete exam.
 Additionally, you should also count the $28 for taking four GED Ready tests in total, bringing the GED test online costs in Alabama to $172.

-As an Onsego My Advantage student, you receive 4 GED Ready for free.
+As an Onsego Advantage student, you receive 4 GED Ready Practice Tests for free, a $28 value!

 Alabama GED Online Classes